xenione/accordion-view/README.md

 # What next?
 -------

-Try to add AccordionView into a RecyclerView,
+Try to add AccordionView into a RecyclerView, for this I need any extra support consider a donation.

 # Donation
 -------

-The full money collected here will be destinated to improve Open Source Projects.
+The full money collected here will be destinated to improve Open Source Projects(accordiong to previus point).

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WQH9LXLLELC3N)